 Mayhaps the most important parameter of all is knowing how many calories your body needs in oder to maintain the current weight.
 This will allow you to be able to know how many calories you need to consume a day and plan your meals around it.

-Use an app like MyFitnesPal to help you with it (guide to get started with MFP).
+Use an app like MyFitnesPal to help you with it.
 I recommend MFP because it is easy to use; it has a website and a great app; and huge food and exercise database, among many other features.
 Plus, it is free.

 - Healthy living by British Nutrition Foundation.